Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Introduction

 The Bayesian framework offers a natural and principled method for aggregating evidence, and thus, similar to the proposed \our\ framework, can be employed to support data pooling across experiments to improve estimation efficiency at the level of individual experiments or targeted subgroups.
 Despite this alignment, the two frameworks differ fundamentally in their conceptual basis.
-The proposed \our\ framework, from a frequentist perspective, treats ATEs as fixed but unknown values, in contrast to the Bayesian approach that models ATEs as random variables.
-Moreover, the \our\ framework is more flexible in accommodating various data availability and model specifications: overlapping and non-overlapping experiment settings, as well as linear and nonlinear models.
+The proposed \our\ framework is implemented using frequentist point estimators and roll-out rules, in contrast to the Bayesian approach that models ATEs as random variables and makes decisions from posterior probabilities.
 More importantly, the \our\ framework is decision-aware.
 That is, estimation and inference are directly aligned with downstream decisions, such as treatment roll-out decisions, by incorporating thresholds or significance levels into the analysis.
 This decision-centric design can lead to substantial performance gains in real-world deployment scenarios, where the goal is not merely to estimate effects accurately but to identify and implement effective interventions.

 We demonstrate the value of the proposed \our\ framework from three perspectives.
 First, we theoretically examine \our's performance in the case with non-overlapping experiments and linear model specifications.
-We show that \our\ outperforms the conventional approach, which are based on \tradition, when the number of experiments is sufficiently large.
+Under the maintained regularity conditions, we show that \our\ weakly improves on the conventional \tradition\ approach and strictly improves it in the positive-anchor regime emphasized in the paper.
 Second, we evaluate \our's performance using synthetic data across a variety of complex scenarios, including those involving nonlinear model specifications and overlapping experiments.
 Finally, we apply \our\ to two experimental datasets from real-world platforms, demonstrating its effectiveness in guiding customized policy roll-outs for subgroups within a single experiment, as well as in coordinating policy deployments across multiple experiments under overlapping scenarios.